Making sure you’re protected from harmful exposure to radon

 How is radon gas measured?

-A monitoring device is placed inside the home for a minimum of 48 hours.
-A radon measurement specialist examines and analyzes the data from the monitor and determines if the home or business has unsafe radon levels.
+A monitoring device is placed inside the home for several days.
+A radon measurement specialist examines the data from the machine and determines if the home or business has unsafe radon levels.

-What does someone do if elevated radon levels are discovered?
+What does someone do if radon is discovered?